-Deborah committed herself to her own mental and physical well being after participating in multiple extended Sivananda intensives.
-Swami Sivananda’s holistic approach helped popularize yoga throughout the world, and especially in the West.
-As a result, Sivananda Yoga gave her deep foundations in hatha yoga.
-Plus, meditation, breath work, bhakti yoga (devotional chanting) and karma yoga (selflessness).
+Deborah improved her own mental and physical well-being via Sivananda intensives.
+Swami Sivananda’s holistic approach helped popularize yoga throughout the world.
+As a result, she is steeped in the philosophy and learnings of Sivananda Yoga which, in effect, is lifestyle management.
+Part and parcel of the Sivananda way are healthy karma-free eating, meditation, breathwork, bhakti yoga (devotional chanting), and karma yoga (selflessness).

-Why Yoga Therapy?
-First of all, physical symptoms arise from stress.
-As a teenager, Deborah recognized the value of deep breathing, deep stretching, along with herbal tea to bring about a more positive and peaceful state of mind.
-Fast forward 40 years.
-Deborah has reduced her blood sugar level and nearly eradicated decades of chronic GI and lower back pain.
-Now, her drugs of choice are hatha, bhakti, breath work and meditation.
+As a teenager, Deborah recognized the value of deep breathing, deep stretching, along with herbal tea to bring about a positive and peaceful state of mind.
+As a result, she nearly eradicated diabetes, chronic gastro-intestinal, and lower back pain.
+Now, her drugs of choice are Hatha, bhakti, breathwork, and meditation.

-Stress Relief.
-Working in the corporate world since 1981, she understands the importance of yoga to relieve stress.
-At an early age, she began her own de-stress techniques.
-Therefore, Deborah draws on her decades of training and practice to help people reduce stress through simple techniques that can be practiced anywhere, anytime.
+She draws on her decades of training and practice to help others through simple techniques that can be practiced anywhere, anytime.